voltrue2/in-app-purchase/README.md

 - For Apple validation, receipt is a base64 encoded string.

-- For Google validation, receipt is an object `{ data: "xxx", signature: "yyyy" }`.
+- For Google validation, receipt is an object `{ data: "stringified purchase data", signature: "yyyy" }`.

 - For Windows validation, receipt is a signed XML string.